The Real Job of An Athletic Director

 Humor me – What does a 70-year-old have in common with a 4-year-old?

 If you think about it, not much.
 But there is this odd phenomenon in sports where the two age groups find common ground.
-Both seniors and toddlers can faithfully cheer for their favorite team, or more aptly labeled, brand.
-Not the logo mind you, but the brand behind the logo.
+Both seniors and toddlers can faithfully cheer for their favorite team, or more aptly labeled, their favorite brand.
+Not the logo, but the brand behind the logo.
 That distinction is everything.
-Logos sell hats and t-shirts, but brands can inspire lifetime loyalty.
+Logos are placed on hats and t0shirts, but brands sell the hats and t-shirts.
+Brands inspire lifetime loyalty.

 So how does this work?